redislabs-training/ru203/README.md

 docker run -it --rm --name redis-search -p 6379:6379  redislabs/redisearch:2.0.5
 ```

 This will launch a Redis instance with RediSearch installed.
-The instace will be listening on the local post 6379.
+The instance will be listening on the local post 6379.

 ### 2. Load the sample data